snipedubad/TTTStaff/README.md

 * RDMing a traitor: 2 Rounds
 * RDMing an innocent: 1 Round
 * Traitor RDMing a T: 2 Rounds (If killed by C4 then do not slay them)
+* You can slay the user for propkilling if not a T

 Banning
 ========